hpc-carpentry/tuning_lammps/_episodes/01-why-bother-with-performance.md

 > ## Requested CPU vs. Actual CPU
 >
 > See the following LAMMPS output log file and the submission script file.
 What is the
-> requested CPU hours and the actual CPU hours?
+> requested walltime, the requested CPU hours and the actual CPU hours?
 > ```
 > run script
 > ```